 Looking for a romantic night out or a unique dinner experience?
 Bangkok’s river is famous for its Chao Phraya dinner cruises.

-• Inclusions: Buffet dinner or Thai set menu, live music or traditional dance, air-conditioned cabins or open-air decks
+- Inclusions: Buffet dinner or Thai set menu, live music or traditional dance, air-conditioned cabins or open-air decks – For travelers who want something ultra convenient, individual mouthwash packets like these are easy to keep in a bag or pocket for quick freshness after meals.

 It’s one of the most relaxing and scenic ways to take in the city lights and major landmarks all lit up after dark.